lastcoolnameleft/kubernetes-workshop/ssh-to-host.md

 ## Overview

-This walkthough creates an SSH Server running as a Pod in your Kubernetes cluster and uses it as a jumpbox to the agent nodes.
+This walkthrough creates an SSH Server running as a Pod in your Kubernetes cluster and uses it as a jumpbox to the agent nodes.

 ## NOTE